kubemq-io/kubemq-community/README.md

 # Introduction

 ## What is KubeMQ?
 Enterprise-grade message broker native for Docker and Kubernetes.
-Delivered in a production-ready cluster, and designed for any type of workload.
+Delivered in a production-ready kubernetes cluster or in a standalone docker container or native binaries, and designed for any type of workload.
 KubeMQ is provided as a small, lightweight Docker container, designed for any workload and architecture running in Kubernetes or any other container orchestration system which support Docker.

 ## Installation